 The new Kutaisi 'King David the Builder' International Airport – which serves domestic and international flights for use by tourists, national politicians and international diplomats – incorporates both Georgia’s historic landscape and its architecture.
 The architecture of the terminal refers to a pavilion; a gateway, in which a clear structural layout creates an all-encompassing and protective volume.
 The volume is structured around a central exterior space which is used for departing passengers.
 The transparent space around this central point is designed to ensure that flows of passengers are smooth and that departure and arrival flows do not coincide.
 Both the exterior corner detail and the so called 'umbrella' structure within the terminal building – which operates as a roundabout for passenger flows – operate as the two main architectural details around which all of the airport functions are organised.

 UNStudio’s design comprises the full airport development, including a revision of the runway, the master plan for the landscape and planned future development thereof, the terminal building, offices, a meteorological station and the air traffic control tower.
-The 55m high Air Traffic Control Tower and its supporting office/operational building is designed to complement the design of the terminal.
-The traffic control cabin on the top level forms the focal point of the tower, with a 360 degrees view on the surrounding landscape.
+The 55-metre tall air traffic control tower and its supporting office/operational building is designed to complement the design of the terminal.
+The traffic control cabin on the top level forms the focal point of the tower, with a 360-degree view on the surrounding landscape.
 A spacious and comfortable interior ensures a workspace for 4-8 operators with optimal concentration.
 The exterior of the tower is clad with a perforated skin on a concrete core to use wind for ventilation purposes.
-LED Light in-between the skin and the core enhance the beacon effect of the tower at dusk and dawn by changing colour whenever there is a fluctuation in wind speed.
+LED light in-between the skin and the core enhance the beacon effect of the tower at dusk and dawn by changing colour whenever there is a fluctuation in wind speed.

 Kutaisi International Airport